 Silo.AI is the largest AI solution and service provider in the Nordics that offers scalable expertise in machine learning, computer vision and natural language processing.
 Silo.AI strongly believes in the future of human-centered AI solutions to provide strategic assets to the core business of its customers in a measurable, safe and explainable way.
 The company serves clients across several industries on four continents.
 Some Silo.AI solutions include a tool for the Finnish airline Finnair to improve situational awareness and a tool to improve water quality at water treatment facilities for the global leading engineering company Ramboll.

-Would you like to discuss more about computer vision solutions for your business?
-Get in touch with our CEO Peter Sarlin by contacting him on LinkedIn by sending email to firstname.lastname@example.org.
+Would you like to discuss more computer vision solutions for your business?
+Get in touch with our CEO Peter Sarlin by contacting him on LinkedIn by sending an email to email@example.com.